phithang711/phithang711/README.md

 My name is Nguyen Phi Thang.
 Currenly I live in Fukuoka Japan.

-👩🏻‍💻 I'm an Flutter develop.
-Working with Flutter / Swift / Objective C. Have N3 JLPT degree and can communicate in English.
+👩🏻‍💻 I'm a mobile developer.
+Working with Swift / Objective C/ Flutter.
+Have N3 JLPT degree and Toeic 905 (Speaking & Listening).
+Can communicate fluency in English.

 📫 If there is a job partime in Tokyo or fulltime longterm in Japan.
 Please reach me from my email: pthang.forwork@gmail.com